alicewang65/myfitness/README.md

 # MyFitness

+(Final web app name still to be finalized!)

 ## Overview

 Whether you're a professional athlete or just starting your fitness journey, you're bound to hear about the advantages of keeping a training log.
 Training logs help you keep track of your progress and allow for self reflection in the future.